 Treatment of venous insufficiency

 Artificial compression is the treatment of choice for venous insufficiency or chronic venous insufficiency.
 Graduated compression stockings with a rating of 30–40 mm Hg are sufficient.
-Superficial varicose veins can be ameliorated surgically.
-Deeper veins can be bypassed to remove the points of excess reflux, but there are many complications associated with this type of surgery.
-There is no effective treatment involving medication.
+Superficial varicose veins can be treated surgically.
+Deeper veins can be bypassed to remove the points of excess reflux, but this surgery may be associated with multiple complications.
+No effective medical treatment is available.
 Deep vein insufficiency is difficult to treat.

-Additionally, in the presence of sever venous insufficiency or venous stasis ulcers an Unna boot may be applied to the legs.
-This is a special gauze that is impregnated with medication including zinc oxide and calamine that should help promote healing and reduce some symptoms.
+Additionally, in the presence of severe venous insufficiency or venous stasis ulcers, an Unna boot may be applied to the legs.
+This is a special gauze that is impregnated with medication including zinc oxide and calamine that promotes healing and reduces symptoms.